Camp craft: DIY fleece alphabet pillows

 4. Line up the edges of the two fleece pieces.
 Thread your needle with a long piece embroidery floss, using all six strands.
 Tie a knot in the end.

 5. Blanket stitch all around the letter, stuffing the pillow with fiberfill as you go.
 Alice at futuregirl craft blog has an excellent tutorial on how to sew felt (or fleece) using the blanket stitch.
 Follow her instructions here.
-For letters such as A, B, etc., blanket stitch around the opening(s) in the letter first, then around the outside.
+For letters such as A, B, etc. that have hole(s) in the middle, blanket stitch around the opening(s) in the letter first, then around the outside.